AzureIoTGBB/AzureIoTHandsOnLabs/Module2c/readme.md

 1. Create and navigate the Azure IoT Remote Monitoring Pre-Configured Solution (RM-PCS)
 2. Create a device to read a temperature and humidity sensor and send that data to the RM-PCS for display
 3. Create a Stream Analytics job that looks for ‘high temperature’ alerts and outputs that alert to a queue for further processing
-4. Create an Azure Function that takes that alert, and sends a command to the device to turn on or off an LED depending on the alert condition.
+4. Create an Azure Function that takes that alert, and sends a command to the device to turn on or off an LED (which will be simulated on the console) depending on the alert condition.

 At the end of this lab you will have a physical IoT device connected to Wifi, sending telemetry data to Azure IoT, and listening to and responding to commands from Azure.